ivannaloria/BLD_26_41/A2/README.md

 # A2 - BIM Analyst group 41
-## A2a
+## A2a: Coding confidence
 **Group: 41**

-**Confidence in python: 0**
+**Confidence in python: 2 - Neutral**

 **Focus Area: Build analyst**

-## A2b
+## A2b: Identify Claim
 **Selected building:** #2604

 **Claim / issue to check:**
-Evaluate each column and wall that cannot sustain new loads to decide if it should be reinforced in-place or replaced to find the best option that balances structural performance, budget, and environmental impact.
+Evaluate each column and wall that cannot sustain new loads to decide if it should be reinforced in-place or removed and replaced to find the best option that balances structural performance, budget, and environmental impact.

 **Description of the claim:**
-The report for building #2604 states that structural reuse is maximised to limit additional material consumption and reduce embodied carbon.
+The report for building #2604 states that structural reuse is maximised to limit additional material consumption and reduce embodied carbon, with a CO₂ limit of 40 kg CO₂-eq/m²/year to achieve a DGNB Gold certification.
+The proposed project of the report involves removing non-load-bearing walls and adding new floors, which create additional loads on existing structural elements.
+We want to verify, for each structural element that cannot sustain the new loads, whether reinforcing it in-place or replacing it represents the best outcome that meets the sustainability target, structural requirements, and project bugdet simulataneously.

-provides a cost estimate for various building elements (e.g., windows) including quantities for each building element.
-We want to verify whether the claimed quantities of each element in the facade and their stated costs match what can be extracted from the actual BIM model (IFC).
-This allows us to validate whether the reported building cost is realistic and consistent with the projected BIM model.
+## A2c: Use Case
+**How would you check this claim?**
+**When would this claim need to be checked?**
+**What information does this claim rely on?**
+**What phase?**
+**What BIM purpose is required?**